chickens2/pony-comic-generator/README.md

 1. Copy irc text.
 Lines should be formatted like

-<Username> Comments are here
+"<Username> Comments are here"

 or

-* Username does a thing
+"* Username does a thing"

 2. Run generateComic.py